 Recently, Mer and I started landscaping the front of our house to amp up our homes curb appeal.
 This house was very much neglected by its previous owner when it came to outside finishes like gardens and grass.
 We knew it was something we’d eventually want to tackle and so we started to set aside a little cash to make this project a reality.

-how to incorporate bartering into your life and save you money
+How to incorporate bartering into your life and save tons of money

 Alternatively, you can always turn to some online sites devoted entirely to bartering.
 Here are a list of my absolute favorites:

 What to barter when you don’t have anything valuable

 One of the biggest misconceptions about bartering is that you have to barter something super valuable which is just not the case.